Street vending generates debates around the world. The key debates are summarized here.

 Individual & Collective Rights

 Street vending raises the tension between the individual right to work and the collective right to public space.
 In most countries, public space is understood as a collective good that all people have a right to enjoy, and it is the responsibility of local government to regulate its use so that those collective rights may be enjoyed.
 Opponents of street vendors argue that those collective rights are violated when street vendors appropriate public space for their own use.
 In this view, governments must defend public space from such encroachments by strictly regulating or even outlawing street vending.

 Street vendors should be allowed to exercise their economic rights, made explicit in the Universal Declaration of Human Rights and other normative frameworks at the international and national levels.
-Many constitutions guarantee the right to work and/or the right to carry on a trade or business, and street vending organizations have successfully argued in courts of law that governments cannot violate that right by banning street trade (see a recent verdict in the Supreme Court of India, 2009).
+Many constitutions guarantee the right to work and/or the right to carry on a trade or business, and street vending organizations have successfully argued in courts of law that governments cannot violate that right by banning street trade.

 Proponents of economic liberty argue that outlawing street vending violates principles of free and open competition in addition to individual rights to work and non-discrimination.